-Due to the high permeance of Exterra, as exterior insulation it is readily code compliant, and does not require outboard to inboard calculations.
-(The controlling air and vapour barrier, or low permeance material, in an Exterra wall assembly is the polyethylene vapour barrier located on the warm side of the wall assembly, as required by code).
+Because Exterra[TM] is not a low permeance material, Exterra[TM] as exterior insulation is readily code compliant, and does not require outboard to inboard calculations.
+(The controlling air and vapour barrier, or low permeance material, in an Exterra[TM] wall assembly is the polyethylene vapour barrier located on the warm side of the wall assembly, as required by code).